Hiking the Wailupe Loop Trail on Oʻahu

 Of all the times I’ve hiked Wailupe, the upper elevations are always a bit more overgrown, with the exception of the time I took these photos!

-It’s amazing to see the effort some volunteers took to clear the trail, but even at that, their work inevitably can’t keep up with the whole trail, which is why I highly recommend wearing pants for the upper elevations on the Wailupe Loop.
+It’s amazing to see the effort some volunteers took to clear the trail, but even at that, their work inevitably can’t keep up with the whole trail, which is why I highly recommend wearing pants for the upper elevations of the Wailupe Loop.
 You’ll see why as the trail gets more overgrown, the higher it gets.

 The pants below are my recommendations that hold up the best with the overgrowth here in Hawaiʻi, but with any hiking pants that need to be durable, make sure that they are at or near 100% nylon.
 This is really the most important factor!